aldryn/aldryn-boilerplate-bootstrap3/docs/guidelines/markup.rst

         <p>Hello World</p>
     </div>

-We don't need to add specific classes to the **h2** as we can control the inner style using ``.addon-blog``.
-However more complicated structures such as lead, content, author, meta infos, tags can require their own class names:
+We should handle HTML modular and avoid type selectors at all costs.
+Add additional classes for lead, content, author, meta infos, tags and so on.
+The content section itself can than contain the usual html code:

 .. code-block:: html

     <div class="addon-blog">
-        <h2>My Blog</h2>
+        <h2 class="blog-heading">My Blog</h2>
         <p class="blog-lead">Hello World</p>
         <div class="blog-content">
             <h3>Details</h3>